aiven/aiven-docs/docs/products/clickhouse/howto/manage-databases-tables.md

 4. In the **Create ClickHouse database** window, enter a name for your database and select **Create database**.

-    You\'ll see the name of the database appear in the list of databases in the **Databases and tables** page.
+    The name of the database appears in the list of databases in the **Databases and tables** page.
 On our side, we enable necessary customizations and run secondary queries to grant access to the admin user.